dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 ### Live Stock Ticker display

 The **Live Stock Ticker** display is an unordered list in a `<div>` element formatted into a single line by CSS styles.
 The app initializes and updates the ticker the same way as the table: by replacing placeholders in an `<li>` template string and dynamically adding the `<li>` elements to the `<ul>` element.
-The app performs the scrolling by using the jQuery `animate` function to vary the margin-left of the unordered list within the `<div>`.
+The app includes  scrolling by using the jQuery `animate` function to vary the margin-left of the unordered list within the `<div>`.

 #### SignalR.Sample StockTicker.html